Harmonization of retrospective cohabitation and marital status information

 I am waiting for a response regarding the last part of your question, apologies for the delay.
 Reading the questionnaires may also help with this in the meantime.

-#3 Updated by Alita Nandi 3 months ago
+#3 Updated by Alita Nandi over 1 year ago

 - % Done changed from 50 to 70

 - Assignee changed from Stephanie Auty to Ashley Burdett

 Yes, you are correct about civil partnership not being asked in the BHPS retrospective marriage histories but grouped together in UKHLS.
 Also note that the current marital status at each interview (w_mastat_dv) distinguishes between marriage and civil partnership for all UKHLS waves and for the last 3 BHPS waves: P, Q & R (2016 2017 2018).